Mehedi16009/netsquid-quantum-network-simulation/README.md

 This repository presents a comprehensive replication and scalability analysis of quantum networking experiments from the foundational paper:

-"NetSquid: A NETwork Simulator for QUantum Information using Discrete Events" Coopmans et al., Communications Physics (2021) | arXiv:2010.12535
+"NetSquid: A NETwork Simulator for QUantum Information using Discrete Events" Coopmans et al., Communications Physics |

-The project systematically reproduces quantum networking primitives—from basic Bell-pair generation to thousand-node entanglement distribution—using NetSquid's discrete-event simulation framework on consumer-grade Apple Silicon hardware.
+The project systematically reproduces quantum networking primitives from basic Bell-pair generation to thousand-node entanglement distribution, using NetSquid's discrete-event simulation framework on consumer-grade Apple Silicon hardware.

-Research Goals
+## Research Goals
 This work demonstrates:

 ✅ Faithful reproduction of physical and protocol-layer quantum networking behaviors